 If you have any questions about what may count for major/minor credit you should contact your department Study Abroad Faculty Liaison; provide a complete course description and a syllabus.
 Keep records of the written approval or permission by a professor or department for credit transfer to minimize confusion/conflict upon return to Brandeis.
 Some departments may require additional materials, such as copies of your assignments, so check with your department if you have questions. .

 Questions about photography classes should be addressed to the Office of Study Abroad.
 Photography courses that have no creative or historic component are not appropriate for Brandeis course credit.
 An appropriate photography course will not rely solely on use of a smartphone for the course.
 Only a few photography courses are eligible to fulfill the School of Creative Arts requirement.

 You may receive credit for PE while abroad if the course is at least 22 contact hours.
-Please contact Lynne Dempsey, Director of Athletics, with a detailed course description if you have further questions.
+Please contact Jeff Ward, Interim Director of Athletics, with a detailed course description if you have further questions.
 Please note that club team participation, or attending a yoga studio on your own, will not count for PE credit.

-In most cases 1-credit courses are not appropriate for transfer credit and will not count as part of a normal full load abroad.
-There are certain exceptions to this rule, please reach out to the Office of Study Abroad with any questions.
+In most cases 1 and 2-credit courses are not appropriate for transfer credit and will not count as part of a normal full load abroad.
+There are certain exceptions to this rule; please reach out to the Office of Study Abroad with any questions.
 (Exception: Sarah Lawrence/ BADA)

 When selecting classes abroad, be careful not to repeat a class that you have already taken at Brandeis.
 You will not receive credit for a class you take twice.
 If you have any questions, please consult a member of the Study Abroad staff.